zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
+- [paritytech/substrate](https://github.com/paritytech/substrate) - Substrate: The platform for blockchain innovators
 - [lsd-rs/lsd](https://github.com/lsd-rs/lsd) - The next gen ls command
 - [openobserve/openobserve](https://github.com/openobserve/openobserve) - 🚀 10x easier, 🚀 140x lower storage cost, 🚀 high performance,  🚀 petabyte scale - Elasticsearch/Splunk/Datadog alternative for 🚀 (logs, metrics, traces).
-- [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.
 - [graphprotocol/graph-node](https://github.com/graphprotocol/graph-node) - Graph Node indexes data from blockchains such as Ethereum and serves it over GraphQL
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.